-CountryPlace's securitized debt is subject to provisions which have required acceleration of debt repayment.
-If cumulative loss ratios exceed levels specified in the respective pooling and servicing agreement for the 2005-1 and 2007-1 securitizations, repayment of the principal of the related Class A bonds is accelerated until cumulative loss ratios return to specified levels.
+CountryPlace's securitized debt is subject to provisions which may require acceleration of debt repayment.
+If cumulative loss ratios exceed levels specified in the respective pooling and servicing agreements for the 2005-1 and 2007-1 securitizations, repayment of the principal of the related Class A bonds is accelerated until cumulative loss ratios return to specified levels.
 During periods when cumulative loss ratios exceed the specified levels, cash collections from the securitized loans in excess of servicing fees payable to CountryPlace and amounts owed to the Class A bondholders, trustee and surety are applied to reduce the debt.
-However, principal repayment of the securitized debt, including accelerated amounts, is payable only from cash collections from the securitized loans and no additional sources of repayment are required or permitted.
-As of June 28, 2014, the cumulative loss ratio was within the specified level for the 2005-1 securitized portfolio; however, the cumulative loss ratio and current realized loss ratio for the 2007-1 securitized portfolio exceeded the specified levels.
-The resulting acceleration of securitized debt repayment did not have a materially adverse impact on our cash flows.
-The next scheduled increase in the specified level is October 2014.
+However, principal repayment of the securitized loans and no additional sources of repayment are required or permitted.
+As of December 27, 2014, the cumulative loss ratio was within the specified levels for the 2005-1 and 2007-1 securitized portfolios.